kuokuo123/anyrun-websearch-plus/README.md

 # Anyrun-Websearch-Plus
-An [anyrun](https://github.com/Kirottu/anyrun) plugin to call for web search through customized search engines.
-Different from the original [ websearch ](https://github.com/Kirottu/anyrun/tree/master/plugins/websearch) plugin, this one allows for setting prefixes to call for specified search engines.
+An [anyrun](https://github.com/Kirottu/anyrun) plugin to search the web through customized search engines.
+Different from the original [ websearch ](https://github.com/Kirottu/anyrun/tree/master/plugins/websearch) plugin, this one allows for setting prefixes to call for a specified search engine.

 ## Usage